-4. DATA MINER AND BUSINESS-DEPENDENT FACTORS
+5. DATA MINER AND BUSINESS-DEPENDENT FACTORS

 These factors are not technical.
-These are the factors that depend on the business needs and the data miner experience in the business area of interest where classification is applied, e.g. banking industry.
+These are the factors that depend on the business domain, business needs and the data miner experience in the business area of interest where classification is applied, e.g. the data miner performing classification tasks in the banking sector, should have the minimum required knowledge in the banking industry.

-4.1.
+5.1.
 Data miner's proficiency in the business domain

-The proficiency in the business domain, along with familiarity with the business data and systems, play a critical role in the process of choosing the most appropriate algorithm that can achieve the business objectives.
+The proficiency in the business domain - along with familiarity with the business data and systems - plays a critical role in the process of selecting the most appropriate algorithm that can achieve the business objectives.
 One of the main tasks in a data mining project is translating the business objectives into specific data mining goals.
-Thus, it requires proficiency in the business domain, so that there is awareness with the challenges that could arise ahead in the data mining process.
+Therefore, the data miner is required to have the business knowledge in the business domain, so that there is consciousness with the possible challenges that could arise ahead in the data mining process.

-4.2.
+5.2.
 Familiarity with an algorithm

-The expertise of data miner is very valuable.
-Choosing an algorithm that will solve the classification task is often challenging and needs a lot of research to be done in addition to studying the datasets metadata as well as the algorithm characteristics.
-Prior experience with a certain algorithm may influence the data miner's decision as it could make him/her biased towards the algorithm he/she is familiar with.
+On one hand, the expertise of data miner is very valuable, as selecting an algorithm that will solve the classification task is often challenging and requires a lot of research to be done in addition to studying the datasets metadata as well as the algorithm characteristics.
+On the other hand, prior experience with a certain algorithm may influence the data miner's decision as it could make him/her biased towards the algorithm he/she is familiar with.

-Data miners may embrace the algorithms they are conversant with though there is a possibility that the selected algorithms may not be the most appropriate for the task to be performed [5].
+Data miners may embrace the algorithms they are conversant with though there is a possibility that these algorithms may not be the most appropriate for the task to be performed [5].